Universal Vision-Language Dense Retrieval: Learning A Unified Representation Space for Multi-Modal Retrieval: Experimental Methodology

 \section{Experimental Methodology}

 This section describes the dataset, baselines, some vision language models used in our experiments, and implementation details.

 \textbf{Dataset.} A multi-hop and multi-modal open domain question answering dataset WebQA~\citep{chang2021webqa} is used in our experiments.
-The dataset contains images and passages that are crawled from Wikipedia and the general Web.
-In our experiments, we randomly sample 5,000 queries from the original training set of WebQA and use the development set for evaluation.
-All data statistics are shown in Table~\ref{tab:dataset}.
-To build an open-domain setting, we collect 389,750 images and 787,697 texts as multi-modality retrieval sources.
-The image collection contains all images crawled in the WebQA dataset, while the text collection consists of the relevant passages of all 41,732 queries, which are Wikipedia passage snippets selected based on noun chunks that appeared in the question.
+We process the WebQA dataset in an open domain retrieval setting and show the details in Appendix~\ref{appendix:data}.

 \textbf{Evaluation Metrics.} We use NDCG@$K$, MRR@$K$, Recall@20, and Recall@100 as the evaluation metrics. $K$ can be 10 and 20.
-Following previous work~\citep{bajaj2016ms}, we regard MRR@10 as our main evaluation.
+And we regard MRR@10 as our main evaluation~\citep{bajaj2016ms}.

-\textbf{Vision-Language Models.} In experiments, we employ two state-of-the-art vision-language models, VinVL~\citep{zhang2021vinvl} and CLIP~\citep{radford2021learning} to implement different retrieval models in our experiments.
-VinVL~\citep{zhang2021vinvl} inherits Oscar~\citep{li2020oscar} architecture, which extracts object tags and region features as image features, and learns cross-modal representations by learning semantic alignments between images and texts.
+\textbf{Vision-Language Models.} In our experiments, we employ two state-of-the-art vision-language models, VinVL~\citep{zhang2021vinvl} and CLIP~\citep{radford2021learning} to implement different retrieval models in our experiments.
+VinVL~\citep{zhang2021vinvl} inherits Oscar~\citep{li2020oscar} architecture, which extracts object tags and region features to represent images, and learns cross-modal representations by aligning semantics between images and texts.
 Different from VinVL, CLIP~\citep{radford2021learning} utilizes a dual encoder to project images and texts in the same semantic space for computing their similarity scores and is trained on a large-scale dataset WebImageText that contains 400 million image-text pairs.
-It has shown strong effectiveness on cross-modality retrieval tasks.
+It has shown strong effectiveness in cross-modality retrieval.